 Interested undergraduate student members of Sigma Tau Delta must submit via email a resume, contact information for two academic references, and a cover letter addressing the applicant's interest in social enterprise, book R and R (reuse and recycling), and literacy.
 Applicants are highly encouraged to submit media (photos, video, articles) and stories from their chapter's book drive.
 Attachments must be titled in the order of last name, first name, and topic title (example: Smith.John.Resume.doc).

-Email all questions and submissions by January 20, 2014, to Teresa Minnaugh at firstname.lastname@example.org with the subject line: Sigma Tau Delta Intern.
+Email all questions and submissions by January 20, 2015, to Jozi Hall at email@example.com with the subject line: Sigma Tau Delta Intern.

 Erin Horning (Alpha Iota Theta Chapter, Penn State Altoona, Altoona, PA)